mmoravcik/csv-parser/README.md

 ### Assumptions

-We assume that the source CSV will only have a 1 row of data and the day value is always a number.
+We assume that the source CSV will only have a one row of data and the day value is always a number.

-Supported day headers are `mon`, `tue`, `wed`, `thu`, `fri` Date range is supported only via `<day_header>-<day_header>` format
+Supported day headers are `mon`, `tue`, `wed`, `thu`, `fri`

+Date range is supported via the following format only:  `<day_header>-<day_header>`